James Ogilvie of Cardell: Mary's return to Scotland

 Mary, Queen of Scots, appointed Ogilvie as her steward on 9 October 1560 at Château de Saint-Germain-en-Laye.
 On 12 January 1561, Mary sent him to Edinburgh with Simon Preston of Craigmillar, John Lumsden of Blanerne, and Robert Leslie of Ardersier with a commission to hold a parliament.
 She wanted the parliament to appoint a new comptroller and treasurer to collect her rents in advance of her return to Scotland.
 The four commissioners arrived at Craigmillar Castle on 20 February and spoke with William Maitland of Lethington and went to Linlithgow on 23 February to speak to James Hamilton, Duke of Châtellerault and James Hamilton, 3rd Earl of Arran.
 Thomas Randolph heard reports of the discussions about Queen Mary's return but was sceptical of what he heard and the commissioners' sincerity.

 Master of household

 Ogilvie served as a master of household to Queen Mary in 1562 and took receipt of 60 small English pewter plates.
 The exchequer rolls mention a household book, recording daily expenses on food, countersigned by Ogilvie, Bartholomew de Villemore, and George Seton, 7th Lord Seton.
 Lord Seton was Mary's "first master household".
 The expenses for 12 months to November 1563 were £11,486 Scots.
 Ogilvie's annual fee as master of the household was £200.

+In October 1565, Ogilvy was found to have neglected his duties.
+The masters of household were required to attend and serve in terms, and Ogilvy had ignored his summons.
+It was also noted that he had shirked attendance during the Chaseabout Raid.
+His post as master of household was given to Gilbert Balfour of Westray.
+Ogilvy and Findlater officiated with Francisco de Busso as masters of the royal household in the Great Hall of Stirling Castle during the baptism of Prince James in December 1566.